 1. Kauai County has a no plastic bag ordinance.

 Some hotels or vacation rentals will provide reusable bags.
 If not, you will have the option of purchasing one for a small fee, around $0.50 each for reusable bags upon checkout.
 Most retailers will provide paper bags or alternatives, so save them to be reused throughout the trip.
-Also, it is advised that you bring a Hydroflask so you don't have to purchase plastic water bottles.
-A Hydroflask is a stainless steel water bottle that keeps water or drinks cold for 24 hours or hot for 6 hours.
-They come in many different sizes; There is even a 12 ounce "keiki size" for little hands.
-Hydroflasks have become part of the lifestyle of Kauai.
+Also, it is advised that you bring a Reusable water bottle so you don’t have to purchase plastic water bottles.
+There are many different options, such as Hyoflask, Yeti or Thermoflask.
+A stainless steel water bottle keeps water or drinks cold for 24 hours or hot for 6 hours.
+They come in many different sizes; There is even a 12 ounce “keiki size” for little hands.
+The stainless steel water bottles have become part of the lifestyle of Kauai.

 2. Monk seals, sea turtles, and the Nene goose are protected by law; Keep your distance.